-The STA shall check that the session identifier and selected group in the received 802.11 authentication frame match those it sent to the AP.
-If there is a mismatch the STA shall drop the frame and terminate the protocol.
+The STA shall check that the session identifier and selected group in the received 802.11 authentication response frame match those it sent to the AP.
+Moreover, it shall check that the FILS identifier of the AP corresponds to the AP it sent the authentication request to.
+If there is a mismatch, the STA shall drop the frame and terminate the protocol.
+Otherwise, the AP shall then compute the Diffie-Hellman key by performing a scalar multiplication on the AP’s ephemeral public key using as scalar its own private key and then execute the KDF function with the resulting shared secret, the STA’s and the AP’s FILS identifier to produce the FILS Authentication keys (see 11.9a.2.3).

 11.9a.2.3 Key Derivation with FILS Authentication

 Key derviation with FILS Authentication uses the KDF from section 11.6.1.7.2 to produce two keys, a key confirmation key (KCK) used for key confirmation, and a pairwise master key (PMK).
-The inputs to the KDF are the the STA and AP, a constant label, and the shared secret they produced as a result of the Diffie-Hellman key exchange.
+The inputs to the KDF are the FILS Identifiers of the STA and AP, a constant label, and the x-coordinate of the shared secret they produced as a result of the Diffie-Hellman key exchange.
 The KCK shall be 256 bits (32 octets) and the PMK shall be 256 bits (32 octets).

-KCK | PMK = KDF-512( | , “FILS KCK PMK Derivation”, ss)
+KCK | PMK = KDF-512(FILS ID STA | FILS ID AP, “FILS KCK PMK Derivation”, ss)

-Where ss is the shared secret resulting from the FILS Authentication.
+Where ss is the x-coordinate of the shared secret (in affine representation) resulting from the FILS Authentication.

 11.9a.2.4 Key Confirmation with FILS Authentication

-Upon the completion of key establishment (11.9a.2.2) and key derivation (11.9a.2.3) the STA shall construct an 802.11 associate request frameMIC element shall be constructed as follows:
+Upon the completion of key establishment (11.9a.2.2) and key derivation (11.9a.2.3) the STA shall construct an 802.11 associate request frame, with FILS session identifier Sid set to the value used during key establishment (see 11.9a.2.2), where the MIC element shall be constructed as follows:

-MIC-data = HMAC-SHA256(KCK, | STA | )
+MIC-data-STA = HMAC-SHA256(KCK, FILS-Sid | FILS-ID STA | FILS-ID-AP),

+and where the signature element Sign-STA shall be constructed using the public key contained in STA’s device certificate as follows:

+Sign-STA = ECDSA-SHA-256(Eph.PublicKey-AP | Eph.PublicKey-STA | FILS-ID AP | FILS-ID STA | FILS-Sid).The STA shall transmit the 802.11 Association Request frame to the AP.

-The AP shall verify the correctness of the received MIC-data from the 802.11 ssociate equest frame.FILS Authentication shall fail and the KCK, PMK and shared secret shall be irretrievably destroyed. , the AP shall an 802.11 ssociate esponse frame MIC-data shall be constructed as follows:
+The AP shall verify the correctness of the received MIC-data from the 802.11 Associate Request frame.
+Subsequently, it shall verify STA’s certificate and the signature Sign-STA from the 802.11 Associate Request frame, including policy checks (as in RFC5480) and checking that the certificate’s Subject field of the public key corresponds to the STA.
+If any of these verifications fail, FILS Authentication shall fail and the KCK, PMK and shared secret shall be irretrievably destroyed.
+Otherwise, the AP shall construct an 802.11 Associate Response frame similar in format to that just received, but now with the role of STA and AP reversed and using his own KCK key and public key to construct the authentication tag MIC-Data-AP, respectively the signature element Sign-AP.
+Thus, theMIC-data shall be constructed as follows:

-MIC-data = HMAC-SHA256(KCK, | AP | STA)
+MIC-data-AP = HMAC-SHA256(KCK, FILS-Sid | FILS-ID AP | FILS-ID STA),

+and the signature element Sign-AP shall be constructed using the public key contained in AP’s device certificate as follows:

+Sign-AP = ECDSA-SHA-256(Eph.PublicKey-STA | Eph.PublicKey-AP | FILS-ID STA | FILS-ID AP | FILS-Sid).